-Following surgery, the muscles around your knee will feel tight.
+Following surgery, the muscles around your hip and thigh will feel tight.
 You will feel limited with certain motions, such as reaching to low positions, bending, and moving from sitting to standing.

-We recommend patients to get tools to aid in early recovery.
-The kits are available for purchase in the hospital, or readily available online.
+We recommend patients to get a "hip kit" to aid in early recovery.
+Hip kits are available for purchase in the hospital, or readily available online.